 Once you determine you are an employee, then you are entitled to a paycheck on either a weekly, bi-weekly or monthly period.
 Very rarely can your employer pay you on any greater period than monthly.
 Also pay attention to any employee handbook, internal memorandums or contracts.
 These additional agreements bind both you and your employer.

 If you believe that your employer violated your rights then you may want to speak to an employment attorney.
 Your regular right to a paycheck depends upon two factors, state law and any employment contract you may have.
-An attorney can help you review both to determine your pay period.
+Our wage and hour dispute attorney can help you review both to determine your pay period.
 It doesn’t seem necessary, for you to fight for a paycheck, but people run companies.
 Sometimes it is a mistake and sometimes it is because your boss thinks he can take advantage.